desiredpersona/blog-old/_posts/2017-07-05-how-to-install-wordpress-hosting.md

 Remember when you [sign up through this tutorial](https://desiredpersona.com/bluehost/){:target="_blank"} you will receive this special offer of shared hosting, as well as a FREE domain name for the first year.

-If you found this guide helpful please consider leaving a comment or sharing the post.
+If you found this guide helpful please consider sharing the post.

 [Affiliate disclosure](/links/){: .f7 .black-80}